 Brugger & Thomet MP-9

-Notes: This is a variant of the Steyr Tactical Machine Pistol; strict licensing laws and poor sales led Steyr to sell the design to a Swiss company, Bugger & Thomet.
+Notes: This is a variant of the Steyr Tactical Machine Pistol; strict licensing laws and poor sales led Steyr to sell the design to a Swiss company, Brugger & Thomet.
 They developed and improved the design some more, leading to the MP-9 (Machine Pistol, 9 Millimeter).
 The MP-9 is a very light weapon, with a rate of fire of about 900 rounds per minute, which is more controllable than most machine pistols of the same weight.
 The MP-9 is larger than the typical machine pistol, yet smaller than the typical submachinegun, making it a better fit as a personal defense weapon or for close combat and building shootouts.
 The MP-9 has an integral foregrip and folding shoulder stock, as well as a MIL-STD-1913 rail for accessories and optics.
 The MP-9 is compact enough to be fired one-handed, yet large enough to be comfortably fired two-handed.
 The receiver is made from polymer, which may be molded in virtually any color or pattern the customer desires (standard color is black).
 The iron sights mounted are standard military ghost-ring type.
+Barrel length is 5.1 inches.

-Twilight 2000 Notes: not introduced until 2004, the MP-9 is not available in the Twilight 2000 timeline.
+Twilight 2000 Notes: Not introduced until 2004, the MP-9 is not available in the Twilight 2000 timeline.

 Weapon